Tom Olliver

-Thomas Olliver (1812 – 7 January 1874), born Oliver or Olivere, was a steeplechase jockey and racehorse trainer who won three Grand Nationals as a rider in the 1840s and 1850s.
+Thomas Olliver (c.
+1812 – 7 January 1874), born Oliver or Olivere, was a steeplechase jockey and racehorse trainer who won three Grand Nationals as a rider in the 1840s and 1850s.

 Olliver began riding at the age of six, not uncommon for the times, before becoming a stable lad to his uncle, one Mr Page, and later progressing into racing over obstacles, falling in his first ride at Finchley.

 Olliver was among the seventeen riders who participated in the first official running of the Grand National in 1839, finishing second on Seventy Four.
 He went on to ride in a record nineteen Nationals, a feat not equalled until 2014.

 His first victory came in 1842 when he piloted Gaylad.
 He became the first dual winning rider the following year when he rode Vanguard.
 The latter was later presented to Olliver as a gift, and he held the horse in such high esteem that when Vanguard died, Olliver had his hide used to make a sofa, which today is the property of Aintree racecourse.

 Olliver's final victory in the National came aboard the veteran Peter Simple in 1853.
 He told the owner before the race, "Sometimes he means it and I don't, sometimes I means it he don't but today we both mean it." but Olliver also had several near misses.
 In addition to the aforementioned Seventy Four, beaten three lengths, he finished as runner up on St Leger, 1847, beaten a length and The Curate, 1848, beaten half a length, thus missing a record six victories, which would have stood to this day, by four and a half lengths.
 In Olliver's other National rides, he was third once and failed to complete the course ten times.